-Amateur astronomy, or stargazing, is a hobby that many curious people partake in.
+Amateur astronomy, or stargazing, is a hobby many curious people partake in.
 Participants take an interest in observing celestial objects they see in the sky with useful tools and resources.
-The greatest thing about this hobby is that it can be done anywhere, and it doesn’t have to cost you anything.
+The greatest thing about this hobby is that it can be done anywhere and doesn’t have to cost you anything.

-One of the best ways to learn about the night sky is from the comfort of your own backyard with a soft, cozy blanket – you can even make a fun family activity out of it.
-Although you can observe the wonders of the night sky and have a lot of fun doing so simply by looking up, there are some easy and exciting ways to enhance the experience.
-On that note, read on to learn how to enjoy watching the night sky in your backyard.
+One of the best ways to learn about the night sky is from the comfort of your backyard with a soft, cozy blanket – you can even make a fun family activity out of it.
+Although you can observe the wonders of the night sky and have a lot of fun simply by looking up, there are some easy and exciting ways to enhance the experience, according to the pros at Star Register.
+On that note, learn to enjoy watching the night sky in your backyard.

 Have a Map

-Whenever you’re exploring a new location, you always make sure you have a map to guide you.
+When exploring a new location, you always have a map to guide you.
 Well, exploring the universe is no different.
-To find the celestial objects you are in search of, you’ll need a guide.
+You’ll need a guide to find the celestial objects you are searching for.
 First, consider using a compass – you can use the compass on your smartphone – and locate the north, south, east, and west directions.
 Then, note where the sun rises and sets – i.e., the east and west.
-This is pivotal information to explore the heavens.
-You can use Google Maps or download a free astronomy app on your phone and set your location.
-That way, you’ll have a better understanding of what you’re looking at.
+This is pivotal information for exploring the heavens.
+You can use Google Maps or download a free astronomy app and set your location.
+That way, you’ll better understand what you’re looking at.